ntustison/Histograms/Text/discussion.md

-While simplifying the underlying complexity of the segmentation problem, all of these algorithms are deficient in leveraging the general modelling principle of incorporating as much prior information as possible to any solution method.
+While simplifying the underlying complexity of the segmentation problem, all of these algorithms are deficient in leveraging the general modelling principle of incorporating as much available prior information to any solution method.
 In fact, this is a fundamental implication of the  "No Free Lunch Theorem" [@Wolpert:1997aa]---algorithmic performance hinges on available prior information.